Chapter 4723-27 Medication Administration by Certified Medication Aide

 (4) The program shall disclose to all applicants at the time of admission the program’s refund policy, the cost of the board approved medication aide examination, the qualifications for certification as a medication aide, as set forth in section 4723.651 of the Revised Code, and that in order to be certified as a medication aide, an applicant will be tested to determine whether the applicant’s reading, writing, and mathematical skills are sufficient to administer prescription medications safely.

-(7) A medication aide training program shall provide written certification, on a form specified by the board, to a board approved examination service provider of a student’s eligibility to take a board approved examination, in accordance with rule 4723-27-08 of the Administrative Code.
+(6) A medication aide training program shall provide written certification, on a form specified by the board, to a board approved examination service provider of a student's eligibility to take a board approved examination, according to rule 4723-27-08 of the Administrative Code.

 (a) Tentative date of the closing;